Biography

 With a passion for litigation, Peter is well-equipped to represent clients’ interests.

 Before joining B&D, Peter built a bedrock understanding of federal litigation by clerking for both levels of federal trial court: with U.S. Magistrate Judge Gregory J. Fouratt in the District of New Mexico and U.S. District Court Judge Christine M. Arguello in the District of Colorado.
-Between both clerkships, Peter drafted over forty substantive judicial orders—including an eighty-six-page order on the merits of a petition for review of agency action involving Clean Water Act dredge-and-fill permitting, the National Environmental Policy Act, and the Endangered Species Act.
-As a clerk, he assisted in ten settlement conferences, two jury trials, and co-presented a CLE on best practices for drafting jury instructions.
+Between both clerkships, Peter drafted over forty substantive judicial orders—including an eighty-six-page order on the merits of claims involving Clean Water Act dredge-and-fill permitting, the National Environmental Policy Act, and the Endangered Species Act.
+As a clerk, he assisted with ten settlement conferences and two jury trials and, alongside his judge and co-clerk, co-presented a CLE on best practices for drafting jury instructions.

-During law school, Peter competed in six litigation competitions and, as a student attorney in the Getches-Green Natural Resources, Energy, and Environmental Law Clinic, drafted a motion for summary judgment on pesticides.
-He also logged 544 volunteer hours during his law school career, which included internships with the District of Colorado’s U.S. Attorney’s Office and another federal magistrate judge.
-As a result of these roles, Peter understands what judges need to rule favorably for a client.
+During law school, Peter competed in six litigation competitions and, as a student attorney in the Getches-Green Natural Resources, Energy, and Environmental Law Clinic, drafted a motion for summary judgment on pesticides that succeeded in securing a settlement.
+While maintaining a full courseload and extracurriculars, he also logged 544 volunteer hours, which included internships with the District of Colorado’s U.S. Attorney’s Office and another federal magistrate judge.
+As a result of these experiences, Peter understands what judges need to hear to rule favorably for his clients.

 Education